ftachacon/antelope/README.md

 ## Antelope: Attosecond electron dynamics in condensed-matter physics

-Antelope pursues to develop a general code to simulate the non-linear light emission responses from a solid while an strong and ultrashort femtosecond laser source interacts with the target.
+Antelope pursues the development of a general code to simulate the non-linear light emission responses from a solid while an strong and ultrashort femtosecond laser source interacts with the target.
 To this end, we compute the inter- and intra-band currents by solving the Semiconductor Bloch Equations (SBE) or equation of motions for the occupations and the coherences of the system.